Acne

 How Can People With Acne Care For Their Skin?

-Acne can be effectively managed using the right medication, such as the ones listed here.
+Acne can be effectively managed with the right medication, such as those listed here.
 Beyond that, a person with acne-prone skin needs to take these extra precautions to prevent the recurrence or worsening of the condition:

 1. Use a mild cleanser to clean your skin gently at least twice a day